nicholasmp/nicholasmp.github.io/essays/final-project-idea.md

 # Overview

-This is an initial idea that might sound pessimistic at first.

-### The problem being with the style of Professors here at UH.
+This is an initial idea that might sound pessimistic at first, but a problem I've seen is with the style of Professors here at UH.

 ### The solution is a simplier version of rate my professor, with less of the hate.